-- Time proven, simple system.
+- Time-proven, simple system.

-Spiral & Spring Balance
+Sash Window Spring Balance

 - Available in a wide range of sizes to suit any window.

-- Time proven design
+- Time-proven design

-Tape Balance (ACME Balance, Pullman Coils)
+Sash Tape Balance (ACME Balance, Pullman Coils)

-This system was deleted for many years but has recently been reintroduced into the USA.
 Uncommon in the UK where the spring balance was far more popular, but used extensively in the USA & Australia.

-Jamb Liners (Tilt & Slide)
+Sash Window Jamb Liners (Tilt & Slide)

 A variation of the spring balance.
 This system was designed to offer the extra functionality of tilting inwards for supposed easier cleaning.
 In practise very few people make use of this option and in our experience they are often a disappointing balance system.
 Much of the weight is carried on flimsy plastic lugs that don’t last.

-Other Balance Systems
+Other Sash Window Balance Systems

 Alternative systems come and go.
 Most new balance systems incorporate a spring balance at their core.